infracourse/web/content/info.md

 * Ben Tripp (`btripp@stanford.edu`)
   - Office hours: Tuesdays & Thursdays, 1:00pm-2:00pm

-Office hours will begin during Week 2.
+Office hours will begin during Week 2 after MLK weekend and will be hosted in the Huang basement.

 To contact us, please (preferably) make a post on Ed, or email `cs40-win2324-staff@lists.stanford.edu`.